 International Rivers- This animated video outlines important information for communities impacted by dam development projects, including rights, resettlement, and negotiations.
 This video is part of a toolkit for dam-impacted communities which also includes African Dams, Rivers and Rights: A Guide for Communities to be Impacted by the Inga Dam 3.

-Based on community-led surveys conducted in 8 countries, interviewing over 800 people, this report by the International Accountability Project provides both an analysis of development failures and a practical roadmap to advance community-led plans for development.
+International Accountability Project—Based on community-led surveys conducted in 8 countries, interviewing over 800 people, this report provides both an analysis of development failures and a practical roadmap to advance community-led plans for development.

 International Rivers – This guide is for communities who risk being displaced, whether physically (losing access to land or home) or economically (losing assets or access to resources for income and livelihood) by the construction and operation of the Inga 3 dam project, which may begin construction as early as 2016.